 Is there anything special I should feed my puppy to help with potty training?

 In general, it can take anywhere from two weeks to three months to fully potty train a puppy depending on their age, breed, and individual needs.
 If your puppy won’t stop whining while in their crate, try giving them something to chew on like a bone or toy to distract them.
 If your puppy continues to have accidents despite following the rules, consider adjusting your schedule or trying a new training method.
-Finally, there isn’t necessarily anything special you need to feed your puppy to help with potty training, but providing them with plenty of fresh water and high-quality food can support overall health and wellbeing.
+To wrap up, there isn’t necessarily anything special you need to feed your puppy to help with potty training, but providing them with plenty of fresh water and high-quality food can support overall health and wellbeing.

 Conclusion